kubeshop/tracetest/README.md

 # 🔥 Features

+- Works out of the box with your existing OpenTelemetry instrumentation, supporting [numerous trace data stores](https://docs.tracetest.io/configuration/overview/#supported-trace-data-stores), including:
+  - Jeager
+  - Grafana Tempo
+  - OpenSearch
+  - Elastic
+  - And, many more...
+  - Tell us which other trace data stores you want supported!
-- Works out of the box with your existing OTel instrumentation, supporting [numerous backend trace datastores](https://docs.tracetest.io/getting-started/supported-backends), including Jeager and Grafana Tempo.
-In addition, supports adding Tracetest as an [additional pipeline](https://docs.tracetest.io/getting-started/supported-backends#using-tracetest-without-a-backend) via your OpenTelemetry Collector config.
-Tell us others backend datastores you want supported!
+- Works out of the box by adding Tracetest as an [additional pipeline](https://docs.tracetest.io/getting-started/supported-backends#using-tracetest-without-a-backend) via your OpenTelemetry Collector config.
 - Supporting multiple ways of creating a test, including HTTP, GRPC and Postman Collections.
 - Visualize the changes you are making to your trace as you develop, enabling Observability-Driven Development.
-- [Add assertions](https://docs.tracetest.io/using-tracetest/adding-assertions) based on return data from trigger call and/or data contained in the spans in your distributed trace.
+- [Add assertions](https://docs.tracetest.io/using-tracetest/adding-assertions) based on response data from the trigger request and all trace data contained in the spans of your distributed trace.
 - Specify which spans to check in assertions via the [selector language](https://docs.tracetest.io/concepts/selectors).
 - Define checks against the attributes in these spans, including properties, return status, or timing.
-- Create tests via graphical UI or via [YAML-based test definition file](https://docs.tracetest.io/cli/test-definition-file).
+- Create tests visually in the Tracetest Web UI or programatically via [YAML-based test definition files](https://docs.tracetest.io/cli/test-definition-file).
-- Use the test definition file to [enable Gitops flows](https://tracetest.io/blog/integrating-tracetest-with-github-actions-in-a-ci-pipeline).
+- Use test definition files and the Tracetest CLI to [enable Gitops flows and CI/CD automation](https://docs.tracetest.io/ci-cd-automation/overview).
-- [Tracetest CLI](https://docs.tracetest.io/cli/command-line-tool) allows importing & exporting tests, running tests, and more.
+- [Tracetest CLI](https://docs.tracetest.io/cli/cli-installation-reference) allows importing & exporting tests, running tests, and more.
-- [Version tests](https://docs.tracetest.io/using-tracetest/versioning) as the definition of the test is altered.
+- [Version tests](https://docs.tracetest.io/concepts/versioning/) as the definition of the test is altered.
-- Install can include [an example microservice](https://kubeshop.github.io/tracetest/pokeshop/) that is instrumented with OpenTelemetry to use as an example application under test.
+- The [guided install](https://docs.tracetest.io/getting-started/installation) can include [an example "Pokeshop" microservice](https://docs.tracetest.io/live-examples/pokeshop/overview) that is instrumented with OpenTelemetry to use as an example application under test.
+- Create [environment variables](https://docs.tracetest.io/concepts/environments) to assert the same behavior across multiple environments (dev, staging, and production, for example)
+- Create [test outputs](https://docs.tracetest.io/web-ui/creating-test-outputs/) by defining a variable based on the information contained in a particular span's attributes.
+- Run [ad-hoc tests](https://docs.tracetest.io/concepts/ad-hoc-testing) by using undefined variables to enable supplying variables at runtime.
+- Define [test suites/transactions](https://docs.tracetest.io/concepts/transactions) to chain tests together and use variables obtained from a test in a subsequent test.
+These variables can also be loaded from the environment.
+- Run comprehensive [trace analysis and validation](https://docs.tracetest.io/analyzer/concepts) to adhere to OpenTelemetry rules and standards.
+- Configure [test runner](https://docs.tracetest.io/configuration/test-runner) behavior with required gates used when executing your tests to determine whether to mark the test as passed or failed.

 # 🚀 Getting Started